-I would forgive you for experiencing unnerving '90s and noughties flashbacks at the sight of a waistcoat, but this isn't Sienna Miller's and Kate Moss's tassel-clad bohemianism.
-Rather, I'm viewing this tailored piece as a more interesting alternative to my trusty white tee this summer.
-I primarily plan on wearing it with wide-leg jeans and loafers in spring, then with cheeky tailored shorts come summer.
+I would forgive you for experiencing '90s and noughties flashbacks at the sight of a waistcoat, but this isn't Sienna Miller's and Kate Moss's tassel-clad bohemianism.
+Rather, I'm viewing this tailored piece as a more interesting alternative to my usual autumn layers this season.
+I primarily plan on wearing it with wide-leg jeans and loafers while the weather is warm, then layer it up with a long-sleeved top and trench come winter.
 If I'm feeling particularly fancy and have a smart-casual event to attend (remember those?), I might go all out with a pair of matching tailored trousers.

-There aren't many waistcoats to be found on the high street, and the majority are stocked at minimalist haven Arket (of course).
+There are plenty of waistcoats to be found on the high street, and the majority are stocked at the likes of Cos, & Other Stories and Mango.
 However, if you're on a budget, I would also recommend looking at vintage options—I've included a few in my edit below.
 Another top tip is to check out the men's department at high-street brands, where you're far more likely to find beautifully tailored styles at reasonable price points.
 You might need to just experiment a little with sizing.

 Of course, if your budget is a little more generous, then you'll find countless options on Net-a-Porter and Matches.
-Frankie Shop's beige waistcoat has been popular amongst the fashion crowd, but I have also been coveting Bouguessa's cream-coloured piece, which would feel very '90s Gwyneth Paltrow with jeans and chunky sandals.
-Scroll down to see and shop my full edit of summer-ready waistcoats.
+Gucci's logoed waistcoat has been popular amongst the fashion crowd, but I have also been coveting Acne Studios cinched-in style, which would feel very '90s Gwyneth Paltrow with jeans and chunky sandals.
+Scroll down to see and shop my full edit of autumn-ready waistcoats.
 Happy shopping!

 If you fancy a more slouchy iteration, take your cues from Sylvie Mus, who opts for a long-line, deep-V style.